cx-prog-lang/.github/features/auto_default.md

 # Automatic Default Value

 This feature enables developers to specify the _automatic_ default value of data types.
 When declaring a variable, the default value will be implicitly applied by the compiler, followed by an explicit initialization if it's present.
-In the case of record types (i.e., struct and union), the explicit initialization is overridden on top of the default value on a per-field basis.
+In the case of record types (i.e., struct and union), the explicit initialization is overwritten on top of the default value on a per-field basis.
 A data type will be left _uninitialized_ as per the legacy C standard if no default value was declared for it.

 ## Syntax